BenjaminClark/indie-studio/README.md

 ```

 Simples!

+## Post Formats
+To allow you to pick between a standard blog, or something more focused we have included post formats within the theme.

+### Image
+This returns a slightly different post page, without parralax.
+This is to make sure the reader can fully appriciate it!

+### Video
+The video post format uses a different module in the feed list.
+If the first (or only) video in the post is embedded from Youtube or Vimeo then the video thumbnail is used.
+If a different embed provider is used you must use a featured image.

 ## Developer Friendly
 Built with developers in mind.
 File organsation has been considered to make a more efficent workflow.
 Gulp has been used to process all of those boring tasks.
 That has allowed us to keep the JS and CSS in small, easy to understand files.